 Geraldine “Gerri” M. Walsh is Senior Vice President of Investor Education at the Financial Industry Regulatory Authority (FINRA).
 In this capacity, she is responsible for the development and operations of FINRA’s investor education program.
 She is also President of the FINRA Investor Education Foundation, where she manages the Foundation’s strategic initiatives to educate and protect investors and to foster financial capability for all Americans, especially underserved audiences.
 She joined FINRA in May 2006.

-Prior to joining FINRA, Ms. Walsh was Deputy Director of the Securities and Exchange Commission’s Office of Investor Education and Advocacy (OIEA) and, before that, Special Counsel to the Director of OIEA.
+Prior to joining FINRA, Ms. Walsh was Deputy Director of the Securities and Exchange Commission’s Office of Investor Education and Assistance (OIEA) and, before that, Special Counsel to the Director of OIEA.
 She also served as a senior attorney in the SEC’s Division of Enforcement, investigating and prosecuting violators of the federal securities laws.
 Before that, she practiced law as an associate with Hogan Lovells in Washington, D.C.
 Ms. Walsh was the founding executive sponsor of FINRA’s Military Community Employee Resource Group and leads FINRA’s Corporate Social Responsibility efforts.

 She serves on the Advisory Council to the Stanford Center on Longevity and represents FINRA on IOSCO’s standing policy committee on retail investor education, the Jump$tart Coalition for Personal Financial Literacy, NASAA’s Senior Investor Advisory Council and the Wharton Pension Research Council.
 Ms. Walsh received her J.D. from N.Y.U.
 School of Law and her B.A., magna cum laude, from Amherst College.
 She is a member of the New York and District of Columbia bars.